Foreign Office targeted in ‘serious cyber security incident’

 The Foreign Office has been a “target of a serious cyber security incident”, according to a public tender document.

-The document did not outline what happened or who carried it out but stated there was “urgent support” required to “support remediation and investigation”.
+The document, which did not outline what happened or who was behind it, said urgent support is required to “support remediation and investigation”.

 It added that BAE Systems Applied Intelligence was called in to deal with the incident and received more than £467,000 for its work.